MolSSI-Education/Notes_SSS_2017/Day 02 - GitHub, Testing, and Continuous Integration.md

 The [Open Source Initiative](https://opensource.org/) has a lot of great information to help guide you.
 All [MolSSI](http://molssi.org)-created software must follow the [OSI Open Source Definition](https://opensource.org/osd-annotated).
+The OSI maintains a list of [popular OSI-approved licenses](https://opensource.org/licenses).

+MolSSI is currently recommending youuse the [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause) for new projects.

+Projects like [`scipy`](https://www.scipy.org/scipylib/license.html) are permissively licensed.

+**If you do not explicitly provide a license, people cannot use your code since you are not explicitly granting them permission to use it and setting guidelines for how they can use it!
+Always remember to set a license.**

+MolSSI is currently working on guidance documentation

+#### Choose a repo name

+Pick a name that you won't be ashamed to have on your professional outward GitHub profile.

+#### Write a basic project description

+It's good to write a brief description of your project.